invrainbow/codeperfect/docs/docs/automatic-completion.md

 :::note

-The `(` inserted after selecting a function can be turned on/off in Tools &gt;
+The `(` inserted after selecting a function can be toggled in Tools &gt;
 Options &gt; Code Intelligence.

 :::